Household Support Fund

 Bills

 For any bill payments, we must have a copy of the bill on file.
-This doesn’t have to be current but must show the account number and client’s name/address.
-If the bill is in the name of another member of the household only, we should add them as a client and advise them directly.
-We can accept documents held on previous case notes.
+It doesn’t need to be recent but must show the current supplier’s account number, along with the client’s name and address and a payment method.
+If the bill is in the name of another household member, they should be added as a client and advised directly.
+Documents from previous case notes can be accepted if still relevant.

 • Council Tax – clients should approach local authority